 I read the first three books.
 I loved them, and then I waited.
 I waited for George R. R. Martin to write the fourth book.
-By the time it came out, I had forgotten what happened in the first three, so I read no more Song of Fire and Ice.
+By the time it came out, I had forgotten what happened in the first three, so I read no more Song of Ice and Fire.

 Then, in 2011, HBO gave us the television series Game of Thrones.

 I’ve enjoyed watching, thinking and arguing about the series.
 Some people don’t think Christians should watch it because of the content.
 I disagreed with them in “Why Christians Might Watch Game of Thrones.“

 Now we are in the eighth season.
 The first episodes of this final season suggest an important theme.
 Perhaps it’s the way we might understand the entire series.

 The story is set in a pseudo-medieval world, a brutal world.
 The series follows the main players in the deadly game of thrones.
 The purpose of the game is to establish and solidify and expand their kingdoms in Westeros at the expense of the other players.

 The nine main houses of Westeros are Stark, Arryn, Baratheon, Tully, Greyjoy, Lannister, Tyrell, Martell and Targaryen.
 The first 7 seasons are dominated by the overt and covert machinations of various of these houses as they struggle for control or domination of a greater piece of Westeros.

 The cost of playing the game of thrones is high.
 Ned Stark (Sean Bean) is beheaded at the end of season 1.
 Ned was thought to be the hero of the story–he was admirable in every way.
 If he played the game at all, he played it with integrity.
 His integrity, in fact, kills him.
 His name has become a verb in my family–when a main character is unexpectedly killed on a TV show, he is said have been “Ned Starked.”

 Besides Ned Stark’s there are many significant deaths that are a result of playing the game: